k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_catalog_integration_with_fabric.md

 * Start by defining an interface for your data source in the Fabric Studio.

 * Next, trigger the Discovery job on this interface.
-This is done by opening the [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md) in the Web Studio, right-clicking on the interface and selecting **Run Discovery Job**.
+This is done by opening the [Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md) in the Web Studio, right-clicking on the interface and selecting **Run Discovery Job**.

 * Alternatively, run the following command from the Fabric terminal: